 NOTE 2: If TMGI is used to represent an MBS Session, MB-SMF does not need to update NRF if the TMGI range(s) supported by an MB-SMF is already included in the MB-SMF profile when MB-SMF register itself into NRF.

-12. [Optional] The MB-SMF sends SM MBS Policy Association Request (MBS Session ID) to PCF with the MBS Session ID.

-Editor's note: How AF/NEF/MBSF know that PCF should be involved in the MBS Session is FFS.
+12. [Optional] If the NEF/MBSF indicated in the MBS Session Create Request in step 10 that it will also provide a policy authorization for the broadcast session to the PCF, the MB-SMF selects a PCF and sends an Npcf_MBSPolicyControl_Create Request (MBS session ID) for the MBS session towards the PCF, and defers step 24 until receiving an Npcf_MBSPolicyControl_UpdateNotify for the MBS session.
+Otherwise the MB-SMF decides based on local configuration whether to invoke the Npcf_MBSPolicyControl service..

 13. [Optional] The PCF registers at the BSF that it handles the multicast session.
 It provides an identifier that the policy association is for multicast and the MBS Session ID, it own PCF ID and optionally its PCF set ID.

 14. [Optional] The MB-PCF may retrieve preconfigured policy information for the MBS session from the UDR.

 15. [Optional] The PCF responds with SM MBS Policy Association Response (MBS Policy,) with policies for the MBS Session ID.
+Based on the indication in step 10, the MB-SMF does not signal to AMFs to request the allocation of resources to for the transmission of the broadcast session after this step

 Editor's note: What polices are provided by PCF is FFS.